 GET /v1/persons/{person_id}/identifications/{id}Click here to view the full API reference.

-- GET List the IDnow attempts of a person identification
+- List IDnow attempts (Audit log of failed/aborted calls)

-- In addition to the identification process, Solaris runs different risk screening and customer vetting checks (i.e., Customer Due Diligence process) on new and existing customers.
+In addition to identification, Solaris runs risk screening and customer vetting checks (CDD).

-For more information, check the Customer Due Diligence guide.
+For details, see the Customer Due Diligence guide.

 To comply with the Foreign Account Tax Compliance Act (FATCA), Solaris is required to perform checks to determine whether the customer is subject to US tax law.
 These checks are in addition to the self-declaration during the Legal and Compliance screen.